 - Office of Quality Assurance (responsible for overall assessment and measurement of patent examination quality at the USPTO)

 Call 571-272-1000 for general inquiries.
-For specific patent applications, please contact the Ombudsman Program).
+For specific patent applications, please contact the Patents Ombudsman Office).

 - Patent Trial and Appeal Board